Nickieros/XOD2XPS-decryption/README.md

 - Web server: any, server-side scripts are not used.

 ## Deployment
-1. Unzip archive and copy `XOD2XPS-decryption` folder anywhere under your web-server document root folder.
+1. Unzip archive and copy all content in `XOD2XPS-decryption` folder anywhere under your web-server document root folder.
 2. Copy (do not move) `./XOD2XPS-decryption/lib` folder to web-server document root folder: `DOMAIN_NAME/lib`, this path is hardcoded in PDFTron library

 ## Usage
-- To run the web-application, just follow the path where it is located : `any_domain_name/any-path/XOD2XPS-decryption/index.html`
+- To run the web-application, just follow the path where it is located : `any_domain_name/path-to-XOD2XPS-decryption-content/index.html`
-- Follow the instructions in web-application
+- Follow the instructions in web application

 ### Usage restrictions
 - Only encrypted files are supported
 - Only PDFTron encryption is supported
+- all encrypted files should have the same password

 ## Video
 You can view how this application work in [this video](https://youtu.be/ZQOKGyjnfWU)